lealbaugh/jvns-redesign/source/_posts/2014-05-28-anonymous-talk-submission-equals-amazing.markdown

 merits in a video chat and decide whether to accept or reject it.

 We did that, and after much sadness (what do you mean this is still too many talks!
-We can't accept three talks about Curry-Howard isomorphism!), we had a program!.
+We can't accept three talks about the Curry-Howard isomorphism!), we had a program!.

 ### Amazing results